-Annakutty joined Clarist convent at Bharananganam in 1927 on the feast of Pentecost.
-She received the veil postulant on second August 1928 with the name Alphonsa.
+Annakutty joined the Clarist convent at Bharananganam in 1927 on the feast of Pentecost.
+She received the veil postulant on the second of August 1928 with the name Alphonsa.
 Her visitation was on 19th May 1930.
-Later she joined the St. Theresa’s School Chenganacherry for higher studies, on completing which she engaged in teaching for a period of one year at Vakakkad.
+Later she joined St. Theresa’s School Chenganacherry for higher studies, completing which she engaged in teaching for a period of one year at Vakakkad.

 Sr. Alphonsa continued to have her repeated spells of sickness and pain.
 She was on a bed of thrones torn and tortured by excruciating pain and prolonged agony.
-Here was a rejoiced in the lord and magnified Him.
+There was a rejoicing in the lord and magnified Him.

 Her death(28th July 1946) was unnoticed by the public.
 The funeral was simple and thinly attended.
-But soon the school children, who loved her received favors through her intercession.
-Her tomb at Bharananganam turned into a great center of pilgrimage attracting people from far and near.
+But soon the school children, who loved her received favours through her intercession.
+Her tomb at Bharananganam turned into a great centre of pilgrimage attracting people from far and near.